CodersLab-CZ/workshop/3] guessing game 2/README.md

 # Running application

-1. The function gets the list numbers from a player and while checks:
-- whether the string entered is a valid number,
-- whether the user has not entered a given number before,
-- if the number is in the range of 1-49.
-2. The function uses randint (Random library) and gets a list of six original numbers from the range 1-49.
+1. The function greets a player and uses a math formula for getting most likely numbers in the range 0 - 1000.

-3. The function dislays list of numbers from player and list of winning numbers and then compares them.
-4. The function displays how many numbers the player guessed.
+2. Then the function finds, if is the number correct, too hight or too low.
+If the quessed number is not correct, the function change numbers for calculation and repeats the process.

+3. This process is repeat only ten times, because if is it not enought, the game is not fair.